codacy/docs/docs/organizations/using-coding-standards.md

 Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
 For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.

-!!! note
-    Consider the following when using coding standards:

-    -   Applying a coding standard to a repository only affects the configurations of the tools included in the coding standard, while the remaining tool and code pattern configurations remain unchanged.
+Applying a coding standard to a repository only affects the configurations of the tools included in the coding standard, while the remaining tool and code pattern configurations remain unchanged.

-    -   Each repository can only follow one coding standard at a time.
+Each repository can only follow one coding standard at a time.
 Applying a new coding standard to a repository <span class="skip-vale">unassigns</span> any previously applied coding standard.

-    -   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.
+When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

+!!! important
-    -   Coding standards turn tools with configuration files on and off.
+    Coding standards turn tools with configuration files on and off.
 Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.

 ## Creating a coding standard {: id="creating"}

+!!! note
+    Codacy currently supports up to 10 coding standards per organization.

 To create a coding standard for your organization:

 1. Open your organization **Coding standards** page, tab **Coding standards**.

 1. Click the button **Create new standard** at the top right-hand corner of the page.
 This opens a window with the coding standard creation form.

-    !!! note
-        Codacy currently supports up to 10 coding standards per organization.

 1. Enter a unique name and click **Create standard**.